tomasklepac/Virtual-Filesystem/README.md

-# Virtual Filesystem
+# 🗂️ Virtual Filesystem

-A lightweight virtual filesystem implemented in **C++** as part of the *Operating Systems Fundamentals* course at the University of West Bohemia.
+A lightweight virtual filesystem implemented in **C++** as part of the *Operating Systems Fundamentals (ZOS)* course at the University of West Bohemia.
+This project simulates the structure and behavior of a real filesystem inside a single binary file (`myfs.dat`).

 ---

 ## 🧠 Project Overview
-This project simulates the structure of a real filesystem inside a single binary file (`myfs.dat`).
-It demonstrates core OS concepts such as:
+This project demonstrates core operating system concepts such as:
 - superblock and metadata management,
-- inode tables and directory structures,
+- inode table and directory hierarchy,
-- virtual data clusters,
+- virtual data blocks (clusters),
-- formatted disk initialization.
+- formatted disk initialization and allocation,
+- real implementation of filesystem commands (`mkdir`, upcoming `ls`, etc.).

+The goal is to emulate the low-level mechanisms used in real filesystems (e.g., ext2, MINIX), including binary data layout and direct manipulation of structures on disk.

 ---